 If the case does not settle at mediation in Florida, there is a statute that includes a pre-trial settlement conference as the last-ditch effort to try to settle the case.
 If all those opportunities to settle do not garner a settlement between the parties, the case typically proceeds to trial.
 Additionally, if a medical malpractice claim is successful at trial, there can often be post-trial opportunities to settle as well.

-Types of Settlement Options
+What Types of Settlement Options Are Available in St. Petersburg Malpractice Cases?

 When settling a medical malpractice claim in St. Petersburg, there are typically two options available to the plaintiff regarding the net settlement proceeds.
 Many claimants elect to accept all their net settlement.
 The net settlement is the amount that goes to the client, net settlement proceeds in cash so that the funds can be available as needed in the future.